"For the use and good and profit of anyone who wants to enter this profession."

 The underdrawing is so you will have a strong sense of the image and its lights and shadows before you start.

 But even in the Renaissance this technique wasn't always followed.
 There is, in the Metropolitan Museum of Art in New York, a beautiful English painting of two saints flanking the Madonna and Child.
 The Madonna was obliterated and a posthumous wedding portrait of Henry VII (boo, hiss) was painted over it.
-When this spurious image was removed, the loose underdrawing of the Madonna was revealed.
-It is recognizable, but very far from the precise underdrawing said to be the only classical way.
+When this spurious image was removed, the underdrawing of the Madonna was revealed.
+It is wonderfully loose and impressionistic.
+So take the precision argument with a grain of salt.

 Really, any way of starting a painting that you are comfortable with will do, as long as the paint is laid on thinly.